 Like a lot of riders, I live with a long-term back injury that, while wasn’t solely caused by a fall, was certainly exacerbated by one.
 An injury that sadly wouldn’t have been so bad if I’d been wearing a body protector at the time.
 We can all be wise after the event but not everybody gets the chance to do that which is why I wanted to write this article, not to tell you to wear a body protector but to highlight the benefits and then allow you to make your own decision.

-Unless you’re competing there are no regulations on whether or not you should wear a body protector when horse riding or working with horses but wearing one could reduce your chance of serious injury by around 60%.
+Do I need to wear a body protector when horse riding?
+You don’t need to wear a body protector when riding and in fact, unless you’re competing there are no regulations on wearing them when riding or working with horses but that doesn’t mean you shouldn’t.
+By wearing a body protector you could reduce your chance of serious injury by around 60%.

 We’ve all heard the saying that ‘you’re not a good rider until you’ve fallen off 7 times’ but while this is obviously complete nonsense it does indicate that there’s a certain amount of risk involved in horse riding and while you can’t completely eradicate the risk of injury there are certain things that you can do to reduce this risk.
 Many riding schools (and authorities) will insist you wear a riding helmet but the same can’t be said for body protectors which leads some people to think they’re not necessary or don’t work.